I Say Scotia Life Insurance, You Say Scotiabank Life Insurance

 This isn’t a product you can buy if you aren’t a Scotiabank customer.

-You Have to Use a Tied Agent
+You Have to Use a Scotiabank Agent

 Even if you’re a Scotiabank customer you can’t easily compare their rates.
 At the end of the day, they only offer their product and no one will ever tell you if you can do better elsewhere.

-VERY Limited Products
+VERY Limited Life Insurance Products

 Now you are old – possibly unwell.

 If you still need life insurance you’re out of luck.
 Scotiabank does NOT have a permanent product so there is no conversion option.

 To get life insurance at this juncture is going to cost a LOT.
 You may even have to get Guaranteed Issue coverage.

 Coverage is Branded Scotiabank But It's Underwritten By Sun Life Assurance